Imshepherd/YOLO-R-MxNet/README.md

 # YOLO v1 with R language ( MxNet library )
+(Version 0.1, Last updated :2018.07.02)

 #### MxNet：A flexible and efficient library for deep learning.

-(Version 0.1, Last updated :2018.07.02)

 ### 1.Introduction

-This is tensorflow implementation of the YOLO:Real-Time Object Detection
+This is mxnet implementation of the YOLO:Real-Time Object Detection.
 YOLO is an unified framework for object detection with a single network.

 It has been originally introduced in this research [article](https://pjreddie.com/media/files/papers/yolo.pdf).